VishavKirat/CSharp_ConsoleApplication/ReadME.md

-Project started to learn C# in depth.
+Project Started to learn C#.

-I will be creating maintaining this project.
+Ques.
+1. What is Assembly?
+Ans.
+It is the translated file of the program.
+2.